Types of Visual Screening Tests

 - pupil response

-Measuring the response of the pupil (the black center part of the eye) by shining a penlight in the eye is one way to test an infant's vision.
+Measuring the response of the pupil (the black center part of the eye) to shining a penlight in the eye is one way to test an infant's vision.

 - ability to follow a target